-Bonds and their associated “covenants,” almost always create a municipal obligation that is legally backed by the “full faith and credit” of your government.
-That’s a bit of “legalese” that means your government is making an unconditional promise to pay the bond–up to and including raising taxes as required to do so.
-(That is debt by definition, and it must be recorded as debt on the balance sheet) This can get ugly if things don’t go as planned fiscally.
+Municipal Bonds, Municipal Leases, and Balance Sheet Debt.
+Bonds and their associated “covenants” create municipal obligations that are legally backed by the “full faith and credit” of your government.
+That’s a bit of “legalese,” which means your government is making an unconditional promise to pay–including raising taxes to do so in the event of a budget shortfall.
+(That is debt by definition, and it must be recorded as debt on the balance sheet) This can get unpleasant for taxpayers if things don’t go as planned fiscally.

 The vast majority of our municipal leases contain what is called “non-appropriation of funds” language.
 Non-appropriation (aka “funding out”) language makes the payment of the lease subject to the availability of funds in each budget year.

-Call Now 800-541-0114
+Call Now 800-541-0114 x-22

-2) First Capital Equipment Leasing Corp. (“FCELC”) acts for its own interest only.
-FCELC does not act as a municipal advisor, municipal financial consultant, fiduciary or agent to any person or entity pursuant to Section 15B of the Securities Exchange Act of 1934 and the municipal advisor rules of the SEC.
-You should review and discuss anything presented herein with such independent financial, tax, legal and other advisors as you deem appropriate.
+1) The discussion above is intended as a non-technical/non-legal “overview” only.
+2) First Capital Equipment Leasing Corporation (“FCELC”) does not act as a municipal advisor, municipal financial consultant, fiduciary, or agent to any person or entity pursuant to Section 15B of the Securities Exchange Act of 1934 and the municipal advisor rules of the SEC.
+You should review and discuss anything presented herein with such independent financial, tax, legal, and other advisors as you deem appropriate.